dotnet-outdated/dotnet-outdated/README.md

 Usage: dotnet outdated [arguments] [options]

 Arguments:
   Path                                       The path to a .sln or .csproj file, or to a directory containing a .NET Core solution/project.
 If none is specified, the current directory will be used.

 Options:
   --version                                  Show version information -?|-h|--help                               Show help information -pr|--pre-release <PRERELEASE>             Specifies whether to look for pre-release versions of packages.
 Possible values: Auto (default), Always or Never.
   -vl|--version-lock <VERSION_LOCK>          Specifies whether the package should be locked to the current Major or Minor version.
-Possible values: None (default), Major or Minor.                                                                                               ```
+Possible values: None (default), Major or Minor.
+  -t|--transitive                            Specifies whether it should detect transitive dependencies.
+  -td|--transitive-depth <TRANSITIVE_DEPTH>  Defines how my levels deep transitive dependencies should be analyzed.
+Integer value (default = 1)
 ```

 ![Screenshot of dotnet-outdated](screenshot.png)